kward/shunit2/README.md

 OK
 ```

 W00t!
 You've just run your first successful unit test.

-So, what just happened?
+## Analysis
-Quite a bit really, and it all happened simply by sourcing the `shunit2`
+**So, what just happened?** Quite a bit really, and it all happened simply by sourcing the `shunit2` library.
-library.
 The basic functionality for the script above goes like this:

-* When shUnit2 is sourced, it will walk through any functions defined whose name
-  starts with the string `test`, and add those to an internal list of tests to
-  execute.
-Once a list of test functions to be run has been determined, shunit2
-  will go to work.
+When shUnit2 is sourced, it will walk through any functions defined whose name starts with the string `test`, and add those to an internal list of tests to execute.
+Once a list of test functions to be run has been determined, shunit2 will go to work.

-* Before any tests are executed, shUnit2 again looks for a function, this time
-  one named `oneTimeSetUp()`.
+Before any tests are executed, shUnit2 again looks for a function, this time one named `oneTimeSetUp()`.
 If it exists, it will be run.
-This function is
-  normally used to setup the environment for all tests to be run.
-Things like
-  creating directories for output or setting environment variables are good to
-  place here.
-Just so you know, you can also declare a corresponding function
-  named `oneTimeTearDown()` function that does the same thing, but once all the
-  tests have been completed.
+This function is normally used to setup the environment for all tests to be run.
+Things like creating directories for output or setting environment variables are good to place here.
+Just so you know, you can also declare a corresponding function named `oneTimeTearDown()` function that does the same thing, but once all the tests have been completed.
 It is good for removing temporary directories, etc.

-* shUnit2 is now ready to run tests.
-Before doing so though, it again looks for
+shUnit2 is now ready to run tests.
-  another function that might be declared, one named `setUp()`.
-If the function
-  exists, it will be run before each test.
-It is good for resetting the
-  environment so that each test starts with a clean slate. **At this stage, the
+- Before doing so though, it again looks for another function that might be declared, one named `setUp()`.
+If the function exists, it will be run before each test.
+It is good for resetting the environment so that each test starts with a clean slate.
-  first test is finally run.** The success of the test is recorded for a report
-  that will be generated later.
-After the test is run, shUnit2 looks for a final
+- **At this stage, the first test is finally run.** The success of the test is recorded for a report that will be generated later.
-  function that might be declared, one named `tearDown()`.
-If it exists, it will
-  be run after each test.
-It is a good place for cleaning up after each test,
-  maybe doing things like removing files that were created, or removing
+- After the test is run, shUnit2 looks for a final function that might be declared, one named `tearDown()`.
+If it exists, it will be run after each test.
+It is a good place for cleaning up after each test, maybe doing things like removing files that were created, or removing directories.
-  directories.
-This set of steps, `setUp() > test() > tearDown()`, is repeated
-  for all of the available tests.
+This set of steps, `setUp() > test() > tearDown()`, is repeated for all of the available tests.

-* Once all the work is done, shUnit2 will generate the nice report you saw
-  above.
-A summary of all the successes and failures will be given so that you
-  know how well your code is doing.
+Once all the work is done, shUnit2 will generate the nice report you saw above.
+A summary of all the successes and failures will be given so that you know how well your code is doing.

 We should now try adding a test that fails.
-Change your unit test to look like
+Change your unit test to look like this.
-this.

 ```sh
 #! /bin/sh
 # file: examples/party_test.sh